We may not be able to choose our thoughts directly, but we can certainly choose our attitudes.

 Anyway, the good news is this: Our attitude is a choice, a choice that sets the tone for all the associations that we make as life and all its unpredictable frustrations and joys unfolds.

-Over time, through reflection, practice, and careful attention to what we pay attention to, we can cultivate a purely positive attitude toward music and life until it becomes second nature.
+Over time, by being mindful of where we place our attention, we can cultivate a purely positive attitude toward music and life until it becomes second nature.
 Importantly, such an accomplishment is not merely some clever technique, but becomes a fundamental and enduring part of who we are as human beings.